catawba-data-mining/CIS-3902-Data-Mining/README.md

 ## Data-Mining
 This site supports coding examples and homework for Introduction to Data Mining (CIS 3902)at Catawba College.<br>

+## SPRING 2023 Zybook Data Mining

 Getting Started:<br>
 1. Create and verify a Github Account.<br>
+2. Use the Markdown Tutorial as a reference for Markdown, useful for when you are creating your own notebooks (link appears below).
-2. Sign in to Github and access <a href="https://github.com/catawba-data-mining/CIS-3902-Data-Mining/blob/main/README.md">Catawba Data Mining on Github</a>.<br>
+3. Sign in to Github and access <a href="https://github.com/catawba-data-mining/CIS-3902-Data-Mining/blob/main/README.md">Catawba Data Mining on Github</a>.<br>
-3. Follow instructions in Blackboard for the weekly assignments for class on https://github.com/catawba-data-mining/CIS-3902-Data-Mining/blob/main/README.md.<br>
+4. Follow instructions in Blackboard for the weekly assignments for class on https://github.com/catawba-data-mining/CIS-3902-Data-Mining/blob/main/README.md.<br>

-## SPRING 2023 Zybook Data Mining

 ### Markdown Tutorial <a href="https://agea.github.io/tutorial.md/">Markdown Tutorial</a>
 <br>

 <a name="tocb"></a>
+### Weekly Assignments
 ### Table of Contents  (chapter content will be released each week)
 ### Click on the link to access the assignment<br>
 <br>